rishuverma/TwitterBot/README.md

 - Clone the repository
 - Use code `npm install` to install all the required packages.
 - Maintain a **.env** file copy the format from **envFormat** file present in the repo and enter the Twitter API details that are obtained after the prerequisite step.
 - Use `npm run start:dev` to start the development server.
-The server starts at port 3000, if you want to chage it make the changes in _.env_ file.

 ## Hosting